1Password/scim-examples/beta/azure-container-apps/ReadMe.md

 Notes for future improvements to this deployment example:

 - [ ] Add instructions for vertically scaling SCIM bridge for large-scale deployments
-- [ ] Document Google Workspace credentials to be stored as secrets with deployment